geetheswar-v/Python-Utils/README.md

 ![stock2](https://drive.google.com/uc?export=view&id=1Dcijo-d_Yl0L4ciqZcTslq-cHy1rYZsz)

 ## 3. Calculator App
-A Simple Calculator and Conveter Application which is inbuilt from scratch using Datastructures and stacks for procedence.
+A Simple Calculator and Conveter Application which is inbuilt from scratch using Datastructures(Shunting Yard Algorithm) and stacks for procedence.

 **Code Structure:**